Who We Help

 - Take care of your heirs and leave a legacy

 Whether by divorce or the death of a spouse, becoming suddenly single can be overwhelming on many fronts.
 This is especially true if your spouse was responsible for the family finances.
 Our goal is to lift your burden and allow you to breathe easier.
+If you have $250,000 or more in investable assets, we want to partner with you.

-We’ll help you get through this by:
+We’ll help you get through this difficult time by:

 - Addressing what needs attention now and what can wait.